antzGames/Godot-Universal-Settings-Plugin/README.md

 The demo project has examples on how to apply themes, tab size, and tab color.

-## Audio bus configuration
+## Audio Bus Configuration

-Unfortunately, I am not dynamically quering the audio buses from the project because it complicates keeping the saved settings in sync with changes to the project's audio buses information.
+Unfortunately, I am not dynamically querying the audio buses from the project because it complicates keeping the saved settings in sync with changes to the project's audio buses information.
 I might do it in the future.

 This means you have 3 options.

-### 1. Lazy way - Do nothing
+### Option 1: Do Nothing

-Espeically good choice for a newly created projects.
+Especially good choice for a newly created projects.
 Doing nothing means that only the `Master` bus volume control will show up on the settings menu.
 If this is all you need, you do not have to do anything, ever.

-### 2. Easy way - Configure your audio bus names to match the plugin
+### Option 2: Configure Your Audio Bus Names to Match the Plugin

 Right now the plugin supports the `Master` audio bus and 3 additional audio buses, and they **need** to be called Music, SFX, and Voice > **IF you do not want to modify the plugin**.